 An Economic Analysis of Matrix Structure, Using Multinational Corporations as an Illustration by Tailan Chi and Paul Nystrom School (MANAGERIAL AND DECISION ECONOMICS, Manage.
 Decis.
 Econ.
 1998)

-This paper provides an economic analysis of matrix structures (the ‘MX-form’) compared to the more commonly found multi-divisional structures (the M-form), using multinational corporations to examine both cost-effectiveness and organisational advantages/disadvantages.
+This paper provides an economic analysis of matrix structures (the ‘MX-form’) compared to the more commonly found multi-divisional structures (the M-form), using multinational corporations to examine both cost-effectiveness and organizational advantages/disadvantages.

 The reasons a multinational corporation would have a multi-divisional structure in place are discussed, and issues such as the significance of divisional autonomy and multidimensional interdependence are addressed.
 The paper examines when it becomes difficult to coordinate multi national corporations along the lines of a more conventional structure, and where the matrix may be a solution.